UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

     .config/

 This will ensure that you don't accidentally add your password to git.

+NOTE: this still puts your password in plain text on your computer!
+So not really secure for really critical use!

 Now, in the parent directory of your local project, make a new directory called ``.config``.
 Note the leading period.